 Subjects: Asian Studies, Law & Human Rights

-Accreditation: Certified International Journal (Grade A) by Ristekdikti with Accreditation No. 040/P/2014.
+Accreditation: Certified National Journal (Grade 2) by Ristekdikti with Accreditation No. 040/P/2014.